perminder-klair/digitalaholic.com/src/pages/how-to-setup-cordova-angularjs-app/index.md

 ---
 title: How to Setup Cordova AngularJs App
 date: "2014-07-21"
+spoiler: Setup and build simple AngularJs and Cordova App.
 ---

 In this tutoral, I am going to show how to setup and build simple AngularJs and Cordova App.